docksal/docksal/docs/ssh-agent.md

     cli:
       ...
       volumes_from:
-        - ssh-agent
+        - container:ssh-agent
       ...
     ```
-4. Update container configuration with `fin up`
+4. Update container configuration with `fin reset cli`
 5. See `fin help ssh-agent` for more usage information.